Summerlin school has $25K in marching band gear stolen from trailer

 “If we go eight months from now to next January, marching season is over, so we’ll need to figure out how we’re going to operate in the future,” he said.

-Ultimately, Zeigner said he’s grateful no students or staff were harmed during the theft.
+Ultimately, Zeigner said he’s grateful no students nor staff members were harmed during the theft.

 “It can be replaced,” he said of the stolen trailer and its contents.
 “I know the memories are there, and it’s not easy to replace some of those things that give you the memory, but it’s not the memory itself.”